Are you suspecting that your goods are on the grey market?

 Parallel import refers to the import of branded goods into a market without the consent of the brand owner.
 These are not counterfeit products, but simply goods intended for sale elsewhere.
-This practice is also referred to as the sale of “grey market goods.”
-Many brand owners wrongly believe it is impossible to have listings removed from parallel importers.
+This practice is also referred to as the sale of “grey or gray market goods.”
+Find out for sure if your goods are on the grey market by getting a free brand protection status report.

 Parallel import: unethical but not illegal